 All of the following are important steps to improve your Pinterest account for different reasons.
 The earlier tips are related to the general hygiene of your account: they demonstrate to Pinterest that you are a high quality creator who should be promoted and recommended to others.
 The latter are all about how to get more eyeballs on your pins, which helps you to improve your traffic.
 All of them are great places to start if you want to give your account a boost.

 - Make sure you have a Pinterest business account.
 It’s free to do and gives you access to really helpful Pinterest analytics that will improve your account going forward.
+It’s also against Pinterest’s T&Cs – if you’re making money from your site – to not have a business account, so any blogger or business should absolutely have one to avoid getting in trouble.
 Get your Pinterest business account HERE.

 - Claim your website.
 By doing this, Pinterest can identify any content that others pin from your site, links it to your Pinterest account, and can then brand that pin to properly credit you.
 It takes a little bit of fiddling with your blog’s HTML, but it’s worth it.
 Follow the instructions HERE.